BehzadPirouz/snapfood-comments/README.md

 # Snapfood Comments Sentiment Analysis
-This Project will analyze user comments  snapfood orders using the persian library Hazm
+This Project will analyze user comments of snapfood orders using the persian library Hazm

 ## About This Project
 The project explored comments to: